 Armed with a remote weapon station and/or manually aimed light weapons, armoured in key locations, air-conditioned/heated and with very high speed the CB90 would be an improvement over the Offshore Raiding Craft in many ways.
 It can also be fitted with a Hellfire missile fit, providing commonality with the Army’s Apache helicopters.

 An alternative might be the Thales LMM or a larger calibre automatic weapon

-Docksta Varvet have evolved the basic CB90 platform into a number of variants that are better suited to offshore patrol and interception work.
+Docksta Varvet has evolved the basic CB90 platform into a number of variants that are better suited to offshore patrol and interception work.

 The Very Slender Vessel could also be carried and a couple of large 18m plus patrol boats on the open deck area.

-An alternative or compliment to conventional small craft, the hovercraft is extremely well suited to littoral environments.
+An alternative or complement to conventional small craft, the hovercraft is extremely well suited to littoral environments.
 The latest in service variant is the Griffon Hoverwork 2400TDand 2 could be carried on the open deck area.
-Because they have a small non hovering height, a number could also be carried in the covered deck area.
+Because they have a small non-hovering height, a number could also be carried in the covered deck area.

-Griffon have made a good video overview of how they work here
+Griffon has made a good video overview of how they work here

 Mines Countermeasures and Survey